LGUG2Z/komorebi/README.md

 _komorebi_ development videos.
 If you would like to be notified of upcoming videos please subscribe and turn on notifications.

-_komorebi_ is a free and open-source project, and one that encourages you to make charitable donations if you find the software to be useful and have the financial means.
+_komorebi_ is a free and source-available project, and one that encourages you to make charitable donations if you find the software to be useful and have the financial means.